 Make swap at least as large as the physical RAM.

-/tmp should be ≥1.5 the amount of virtual memory.
+/tmp could be ≥1.5 the amount of virtual memory, unless you

 A partitioning scheme (commonly called a partition map, partition plan, or disk layout) for your system must be well documented or it is useless.
 Later on you will need to refer to this information and it may be difficult to recall details six or twelve months from now.